King Henry VIII reigned for 37 years. Queen Elizabeth I spent 44

 While Edward II's reign was blighted by military failures against Scotland, his son's lengthy rule will always be associated with military success in France.
 Edward came to the throne at the age of 14, was married at 15, and was a father at 18.

-It is thought that if Robin Hood did exist it was most likely that he existed during Henry's time rather than (as popular legend depicts) during John's time.
+It is thought that if Robin Hood did exist, it was most likely that he existed during Henry's time rather than (as popular legend depicts) during his father John's.